cedvdb/x_router/README.md

 resolvers can return 3 type of value:

+  - `Next`: proceeds to the next resolver until we reach the end
   - `Redirect`: redirects to a target and goes through each resolver again with a new path
-  - `Next`: proceeds to the next resolver until we reach the end
+  - `ByPass`: stops the resolving process at the current target
-  - `Loading`: stops the resolving process and display a widget on screen until it is ready (see next section)
+  - `Loading`: stops the resolving process at the target but display a custom widget on screen until it is ready (see next section)

 # Reactive resolvers